mehulagg/gitlab/doc/administration/gitaly/pack-objects-cache.md

 or neither.
 When the cache is enabled, anything that uses PostUploadPack or SSHUploadPack can benefit from it.

-The pack-objects cache is a local cache: it stores its metadata in memory in the Gitaly process it is enabled in, and it stores the actual Git data it is caching in files on local storage.

 The pack-objects cache is designed for CI clone traffic: many clones that ask for the same Git objects in a short time window.
 It will have fewer, or even no benefits for other types of traffic.
 The cache key